-This amendment prohibits entities from deducting from the cost of an item of property, plant and equipment, any sale while bringing the asset to the location and conditions necessary for the asset to be capable of operating as intended by Management.
-Instead, an entity will recognize the proceeds from a sale and cost of these elements in Income for the period, in accordance with the applicable Standards.
+The amendment prohibits deducting from the cost of an item of property, plant and equipment (PP&E) any proceeds from the sale of items produced while bringing such asset to the location and condition necessary for it to operate as intended by management.
+Instead, an entity recognizes the proceeds arising from the sale of such elements and the production costs of those items in profit or loss for the year.

-The amendment shall be applied retrospectively only to items of property, plant and equipment available for use on or after the beginning of the first period presented in the Financial Statements of the entity applying the amendment for the first time.
-The amendment has no impact on the Company's interim consolidated financial statements.
+The amendment must be applied retroactively only to items of PP&E ready to use or after the beginning of the earliest reporting period in which the entity first applies the amendment.
+The amendment has no impact on the Company's consolidated financial statements.